-(Reading Standards, Key Ideas & Details, Strands 1-3; and Craft & Structure, Strands 4 and 6)

-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3; and Presentation of Knowledge & Ideas, Strand 4)\
+(Reading Standards, Key Ideas & Details, Strands 2 and 3 and Craft & Structure, Strands 4 and 6) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strand 4)

-- 1. What does the title The Story of All-Star Athlete Jim Thorpe mean to you after reading?
-How did your perceptions of Jim Thorpe change after reading the story? - 2.
+- 1. What does the title Jim Thorpe's Bright Path mean to you after reading?
+How did your perceptions of Jim Thorpe change after reading this story?
+Why? - 2.
 Why do you think Jim's name, "Wa-tho-huck," Bright Path, is significant?
 How did Jim represent a bright path?
 Why do you think his mother gave him this name after he was born, and how was it impactful during his life? - 3.
 How did the tragedy in Jim's life influence him?
 How did Charlie continue to inspire and motivate Jim even after his early death?
 How did Jim deal with the death of his parents, and how did he use them as motivation to continue with school?
 Why do you think Jim continued his studies and sports? - 4.
 How did Jim use persistence and determination to achieve his goals?
-What lessons did Jim learn along the way that influenced his personal, academic, and professional lives? - 5.
-In what ways did Jim overcome the many different obstacles in his life, starting at an early age?
+What lessons did Jim learn along the way that influenced his personal, academic, and professional lives?

+- 5. In what ways did Jim overcome the many different obstacles in his life, starting at an early age?
 What were the different techniques that Jim used to overcome barriers in his way? - 6.
 What kind of legacy does Jim Thorpe have?
 How was he impactful as both an athlete and activist for Native people?
-Why was he honored

-- for his work?
+Why was he honored for his work?
 What are the different ways that he is admired and acknowledged today? - 7.
 Why were the Indian boarding schools different than schools that white children attended?
 How do you think this demonstrates the treatment and perception of Native people in this country?
 How did Jim work to try and change that? - 8.
 How did Jim channel all of the adversity in his life in his athletic career?
 Why were sports so important to him and Native people overall? - 9.
 What do you think the line, "His education had put his feet on the bright path" means?
 How was education critical to both Jim and his family? - 10.
 How would you describe Jim Thorpe to a person who had never heard of him before?
 What are some of the qualities that you would use to speak about Jim?
-What are the most important things to say when explaining Jim's life and legacy? - 11.
-Explore the structure of the text.
-Was it written as chronology, comparison, cause/effect, or problem/solution?
-Why do you think the author made this choice?
-How does it compare to other texts you have read?
+What are the most important things to say when explaining Jim's life and legacy?